Learn about the different programs PD&MDC offers

 Living Well at Home Series Part XII

-Living Well at Home Series Part XIV
+Living Well at Home Series Part XV

 Sponsored by Parkinson’s Disease and Movement Disorders Program at Penn a Parkinson Foundation Center of Excellence

 A series of programs to keep the PD community connected.
+This series we will be focusing on Nutrition with special Wednesday classes and Tuesday night talks with experts.

 Mondays 11:00am-12:00pm Support Group